|

 money.
 At every level, I was scared, both for myself and

+for the people who believed in me.
 How does divine power get transmitted through a human

 being?
 If you want divine power in your life, how do you